WildcatIP/other.js/README.md

 ## Extensible community

 Imagine you start a channel around `#manatees`.
 It stays small for a while.
 Then a vibrant community starts to grow, and soon the channels needs mods and manatee specific flagging.
-So you look around and find a bundle with the right features and install it on `#manatees`.
+So you look around and find a feature pack with the right features and install it on `#manatees`.
 A little later, you decide to start `#manatees/news` and install a blog feature, so you and the other mods can compose posts on the web, pulling stuff in with a bookmarklet.
 Later, you install a store feature to sell your `#manateeshirts`, and swap your officer features for a new one you heard about in `#communities`.

 other.js lets you attach new functionality to any community, upgrading its abilities on the fly.
 It's an expressiveness and flexibility unique to us, and a strategic competitive advantage: if it's us against Facebook, we can't win; with other.js it's Facebook against everybody, which they can't win.